Netwrix

 Netwrix is a Frisco, Texas–based private IT security software company.
 After eight acquisitions the company's team geographically expanded to Latin America, UK, Germany, France, Asia, US as well as other countries.
 The company's flagship products are Netwrix Auditor and Netwrix Enterprise Auditor that help information security and governance professionals manage sensitive, regulated and business-critical data.

-The company operates in the United States, EMEA and Asia Pacific region.
+The company operates in the United States, EMEA and Asia-Pacific.

 History

-Netwrix was founded by Mike Walters and Alex Vovk in 2006.
+Netwrix was founded by Mike Walters and Alex Vovk in Russia in 2006.
 In 2007, Netwrix released its first product, change auditing software for Active Directory.
 This software was subsequently folded into the company’s Change Reporter Suite, which was later renamed Netwrix Auditor.
 In 2011, Netwrix released its SCOM Management Pack for Change Reporter Suite, which integrates Netwrix’s auditing solutions with Microsoft System Center.

 The company released a new version of Active Directory Change Reporter in November 2012.
 In June 2013, the company renamed its flagship product, Netwrix Change Reporter, Netwrix Auditor.
 On 7 February 2017 Netwrix secured Series A financing from Washington, DC–based Updata Partners.

 On 5 April 2018 Steve Dickson was appointed as Chief Executive Officer by the company's Board of Directors.
 Steve Dickson replaced Mike Walters, previous CEO and co-founder and Alex Vovk, President and co-founder.
 On 28 November 2018 Netwrix acquired Concept Searching Limited.
 In August 2019, Netwrix formed a strategic partnership with Mott MacDonald, a UK-based consultancy, to offer data classification technology to clients.
 In October 2020, Netwrix received a majority investment from TA Associates.

 On 4 January 2021 Netwrix merged with Stealthbits Technologies Inc. Stealthbits provided data security and privacy solutions.
 In February 2021, Netwrix acquired Strongpoint, a compliance, change management, and access management solution for Salesforce and NetSuite.
 On 16 June 2021, Netwrix acquired New Net Technologies (NNT), provider of software for change, configuration, vulnerability and asset management.
 On 24 March 2021, Netwrix acquired ANIXIS, a provider of software to enforce password policies.
 Netwrix acquired PolicyPak in October 2021.
 PolicyPak delivered security software to manage on-prem and remote Windows 10 desktops.